 Garden rooms are an affordable and effective way to create extra space if you don’t have a spare room, or if extending or moving isn’t an option.

-You can utilise an external structure to create a home office, studio, workshop, games room, gym, teenage den, swimming pool cover or even provide extra accommodation.
+You can use a garden building to create a home office, studio, workshop, games room, gym, teenage den, swimming pool cover or even provide extra accommodation.

 The push towards maximising every space is making homeowners view their gardens in a different light.